Haletran/Automate-webex-links/Readme.md

 ---

-<p align="center"> A simple python program to launch your webex classes automatically
+<p align="center"> A simple python program to attend your webex classes
     <br>
 </p>